Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Methodology

 \subsection{Downstream Classifiers}

-We evaluate two downstream classifiers on frozen and adapted embeddings: a Support Vector Machine (SVM) and a scikit-learn ANN-MLP.
-These models allow us to assess whether abuse-related information is linearly or non-linearly separable in the CLAP embedding space, and whether few-shot contrastive adaptation improves downstream decision boundaries.
+Two downstream classifiers are evaluated on frozen and adapted embeddings: a Support Vector Machine (SVM) and a scikit-learn ANN-MLP.
+These models make it possible to assess whether abuse-related information is linearly or non-linearly separable in the CLAP embedding space, and whether few-shot contrastive adaptation improves downstream decision boundaries.

 \paragraph{Classifier selection}